oliverjam/learn-react-testing/README.md

 You may have noticed another component on the page.
 This one takes some text input, then submits it to a [Node server](https://github.com/oliverjam/micro-marked) that converts Markdown to HTML.
 It then renders the HTML to the page.

 Testing this component is going to be a little trickier because of that network request.
-First we need to consider that our DOM is going to get updated asynchronously because React will wait for the API call to finish befor rendering.
+First we need to consider that our DOM is going to get updated asynchronously because React will wait for the API call to finish before rendering.
 React Testing Library exposes [`findByText`](https://testing-library.com/docs/api-queries#findby).
 You can use this when you need to wait for an element to appear.
 There are `findBy*` variants for all the `getBy*` methods.

 #### Mocks